 On Nov.
-14, the American Society of Anesthesiologists put out a letter that sounded the alarm that Anthem insurance suddenly decided to cap its coverage of anesthesia at an arbitrary time limit.
-It’s a change that doctors say isn’t based on good medicine.
+14, the American Society of Anesthesiologists put out a letter that sounded the alarm that the Connecticut-based insurance company suddenly decided to cap its coverage of anesthesia at an arbitrary time limit.
+After that limit is reached, customers would have to pay out of pocket for the remaining anesthesia.

 “There shouldn’t be an arbitrary cutoff,” said Connecticut Anesthesiologist Dr. Kenneth Stone.